NilFoundation/mina-add-zkapp/README.md

 # Mina zkApp: Add

-This template uses TypeScript.
-In this example we have a zkApp which updates the state fields every time a transaction is sent to it.
+In this example we deploy a zkApp which updates the zkApp state fields every time a transaction is sent to it by 2.
+This is done via the `update` method called on the zkApp `Add`

+Configuration is set-up to be deployed on berkeley testnet.

 ## Setup
 ### Clone the repository